 Looking ahead, there might be even more trouble brewing for CLECs.
 More and more ILECs are laying fiber-optic cable as a last-mile connection to residential and business phone subscribers.
 Fiber offers significantly faster data transfer rates and is ideal for the recent trend of bundling voice, Internet and TV service under one digital provider.
 The problem is that the Telecommunications Act of 1996 only requires ILECs to share traditional copper phone lines.
 If ILECs make a full transition to fiber, then there won't be any more equipment to share.

 That said, CLECs are far from failing, even if they're not household names like Verizon and AT&T. Some CLECs, like XO, have found tremendous success by limiting their business to corporate and government clients.
 Others, like PAETEC, have concentrated on urban centers.
 Many of the most successful CLECs have moved quickly into the high-speed Internet and IP telephony markets, offering competitive prices that have forced the big boys to lower their rates in response.

 But perhaps the biggest threat to both ILECs and CLECs is the explosion of mobile phone services.
 According to the FCC stats for 2007, there were only 163.2 million landline telephone accounts, down significantly from the year before.
 In contrast, there were 238.2 million mobile phone subscriptions [source: Federal Communications Commission].

-For more information on ILECs and related phone equipment work, check out the links on the next page.
+For more information on ILECs and related phone equipment work, check out the links below.